r-Techsupport/rTS_Wiki/docs/learning/bsod_guide.md

 A motherboard issue could simply be a bad DIMM slot, causing the error to look identical to RAM failure, or it could be a bad socket pin, causing the dumps to look like CPU failure.
 It can be a bad bridge, causing all sorts of errors between the USB controller and PCIe controller, causing the dump to be a smorgasbord of blue screens that look like a drive problem with stacks blaming `USBxHCI` with two `VIDEO_TDR_FAILURE` sprinkled in there.

 In general, if the dumps seem to match ***multiple problems simultaneously***, the motherboard should be the first suspect.
-If you have a group of dumps all blaming different network drivers and the user is on ethernet, it is probably the ethernet controller on the board.
+If you have a group of dumps all blaming different network drivers and the user is on Ethernet, it is probably the Ethernet controller on the board.
 The same goes for random errors with USB drivers mentioned in the stack; however, you always have the possibility that any of the other hardware problems are caused by a bad motherboard.

 #### PSU
 {: .no_toc }